hmis4/SurpassingLNTradeOffQKD/README.md

 - diffmu - makes Fig 19c in SM (fidelity for deviating mu between the two photons)
 - diffOmega - makes Fig 19b in SM (fidelity for deviating Omega between the two photons)

+---

+### AllKeyRates_SimulatedData.xlsx
+Excel file containing all the data simulated by the security analysis for varying parameters.